ubccr/ccrdocs/pages/portals/ood.md

 #### VSCode App

 Visual Studio Code (VSCode) is a popular integrated development environment (IDE) that allows users to edit code in various programming languages.
 Extensions available for VSCode allow users to access most popular languages and runtimes, connect to Github, and test workflows.
-The application has a built-in SSH client allowing users to connect to remote servers to code directly on the server but while utilizing their personal device.
+The application has a built-in SSH client allowing users to connect to remote servers to code directly on the server from their personal device.
 Unfortunately, almost none of those features work in the CCR HPC environment.
 Though we can appreciate how handy many of these features are, they are not easy to support on an HPC system.
 If you're going to use VSCode in CCR's HPC environment, we HIGHLY recommend first reviewing the material in the UB Learns ["Using Python at CCR"](https://ublearns.buffalo.edu/d2l/le/discovery/view/course/288741) course.
 There are two sections dedicated to the proper use of VSCode on our systems.

 These are just a few of the oddities to note about how VSCode functions at CCR:

   - Loading modules when VSCode starts does not work the same way as described above for the Jupyter Lab/Notebook app.
 You will need to load the software modules in a VSCode terminal after the application has started.
 Despite doing this, not all software modules will work correctly in the VSCode terminal.
   - VSCode can't detect the CCR software repository and load Python and its dependencies.
 When choosing an interpreter, the default Python installation will be the system Python and should NOT be used.
-Instead, you must use a properly set up [virtual environment](../howto/python.md#virtual-environments).
+Instead, you must use a properly configured [virtual environment](../howto/python.md#virtual-environments).
   - If creating a virtual environment in VSCode, use the terminal and [these instructions](../howto/python.md#virtual-environments), NOT the Python extension and its options for creating virtual environments.
   - Sometimes installing extensions works and sometimes it doesn't.
 CCR users have the permission to install extensions in their home directories but CCR support can't guarantee the installation will work, nor can we dedicate time to troubleshooting those issues.
 If you're using a Python extension, make sure you pay attention to the first two items in this list
+  - Port forwarding is not permitted to CCR's login nodes; therefore, you will not be able to use VSCode on your device and connect to CCR's login or compute nodes.

 **Job Card Formating**

-There are additions to the job cards in OnDemand 3.0 including a link to submit a help ticket that links directly to the job for easier review by the CCR IT staff.
-You'll notice the verbage has changed with respect to actions you can take on a job.
+Job cards in OnDemand version 3.x include a link to submit a help ticket that links directly to the job for easier review by CCR IT staff.
 A running or queued job has the `cancel` option which cancels the job and removes it from the queue.
 Once a job has been completed, you can `delete` it which removes it from your list of most recent jobs.
-This does NOT delete the job data in your home directory so you will need to periodically clean up data you no longer want.
+This does NOT delete the job data in your home directory so you will need to periodically [clean up data](../howto/ood-trouble.md#where-can-i-find-the-output-files-for-my-ondemand-sessions) you no longer want.
 The session ID link will take you directly to the subdirectory where the job's data and output files are stored.

 ![](../images/ood3-job.png)